Our Recommended

 - 1Gently turn the dough out onto a lightly floured surface.

-- 2Fold the edges into the center to form a ball, then flip it seam-side down.
+- 2Fold and pinch the edges into the center to form a ball, then flip it seam-side down.
 Cup your hands around it and rotate to tighten the surface β this tension is what gives the loaf a good rise.

 - 3Place seam-side up in a well-floured proofing basket or a bowl lined with a floured tea towel.